Canadian Scientific & Christian Affiliation

 Assistant Professor of Physics and Mathematics, Briercrest College & Seminary

-Assistant Professor of Biology, Providence University College
+Associate Professor of Health Science, Providence University College

 E. Janet Warren